(Arusha, Manyara, Lake Eyasi, Ngorongoro, Serengeti)

 With its sweeping landscapes, abundant wildlife and diverse ethnicity, is it any wonder Mount Kilimanjaro chose to rise in Tanzania?

-Experience the best Tanzania has to offer with your own local guide and private 4x4 vehicle.
-Set out each day in search of big cats, wondrous giraffes and playful colubus monkeys.
+Experience the best Tanzania has to offer with your own local guide and private 4x4 vehicles.
+Set out each day in search of big cats, wondrous giraffes and playful colobus monkeys.
 Trek through some of the country’s greatest National Parks for a chance to encounter wildebeests, warthogs, baboons, hippos and elephants.
 And, when you’re craving a little human connection, meet the Datoga and Barbaig tribesmen who still forge spears and jewelry from local silver.
 In the evenings, relax in charming tented camps that offer intimate connections to the natural world around you and gaze at a night sky you never knew existed.

 Enjoy a personalized vacation that best suits your needs, developed by one of our experienced destination experts.
 Relax during your trip with our 24/7 support and expert local guidance.

 Airport transfer between your Arusha hotel and Kilimanjaro International airport with private vehicle and english speaking driver.

 In the unfortunate event of serious illness or injury, all travellers are covered by this “Flying Doctors” Insurance policy.
 This emergency evacuation insurance policy covers the cost of the evacuation flight back to Nairobi for treatment.
 This insurance policy however DOES NOT cover the cost of any medical treatment received.